jgthms/lavalamp.js/README.md

 lavalamp.js
 ===========

-A replacement for infinite scrolling.
+A replacement for infinite scroll.
 Works both ways (next and previous).

 ## Demo